benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 ### The date

-If you chose to include a copyright notice, you'll see that the first half of any copyright notice (after either the word "Copyright" or "&copy;") is a year.
+If you chose to include a copyright notice, you'll see that the first half of any copyright notice (after either the word "Copyright" or "©") is a year.
 Is it the current year?
 The year you first had the idea?
 The year year you hit publish?
 As implied above, when you choose to include a copyright notice, it's traditionally the year of (first) publication.

 For things like books, the year of publication is really easy to determine.
 If you write a book in 2014, and it hits the shelves in 2015, the title page will most likely reflect a copyright date of 2015.
 That's the date the original work was reduced to a physical embodiment and publicly distributed.
 Thats the year it was "published", at least in the eyes of the law.
 And if a revised edition comes out in 2016, correcting some typos or adding a new forward, the title page would likely include both 2015 and 2016.